-We have carried out an initial risk assessment review of suppliers and supplier agreements and have decided to adopt measures to contractually mitigate the risk of slavery and human trafficking occurring in our business and supply chain and to provide a mechanism for reporting any activity which may not meet the requirements.
+We carry out an initial risk assessment review of suppliers and supplier agreements and have decided to adopt measures to contractually mitigate the risk of modern slavery and human trafficking occurring in our business and supply chain and to provide a mechanism for reporting any activity which may not meet the requirements.

-Therefore, after a proper assessment and review of our risk profile in relation to modern slavery and human trafficking matters, in our contracts with third-party suppliers we have introduced and are continuing to incorporate provisions to require assurances from suppliers that modern slavery does not take place within their business or their supply chains.
+Therefore, after a proper assessment and review of our risk profile in relation to modern slavery and human trafficking matters, in our contracts with third-party suppliers we seek to introduce and continue to incorporate provisions to require assurances from suppliers that modern slavery does not take place within their business or their supply chains.
 Further, any failure to comply is considered to be and treated as a material breach of contract which entitles us to terminate our contractual relationship with immediate effect.